 Your claim may also be affected by what type of land your accident occurred on, whether you have a licence and whether the vehicle you were riding was registered at the time of the motorcycle accident.

 In this article we cover some key points on how the compensation scheme works for dirt bike riding in Victoria.
 Laws vary from state to state, so it’s crucial you know the laws of the state in which you’re riding, and the state in which your bike is registered.

 Dirt bikes in Victoria

-If you are injured in any kind of motor vehicle accident (motorbike, car, bus, train) you are generally entitled to ‘no fault’ benefits from the TAC including payment of medical expenses, income support and a lump sum impairment benefit.
+If you are injured in any kind of motor vehicle accident (motorbike accident, car accident, bus accident, or train accident) you are generally entitled to ‘no fault’ benefits from the TAC including payment of medical expenses, income support and a lump sum impairment benefit.
 Common law damages can also be pursued in some circumstances.
 The good news is that the entitlements are exactly the same for off road dirt bike riding in most instances, but there are some important points to be aware of, to avoid being left without cover.

 Does your bike need to be registered when riding on private property?

 Compensation for injuries is not payable by the TAC where an accident involves an unregistered vehicle on private land.

 Private land is defined as any privately owned land that is not a highway, and on which the public may not ride without permission.